 The word ‘BANK’ is only limited by our imagination. it could be the next sports brand or cosmetics range.
 It could be a collection of high fashion.
 The possibilities are endless and it all depends on how much money you have in the bank to spend on marketing and advertising will determine the end result and what this domain name will become.

 The word Bank in Google search results has 4,210,000,000 websites using the keyword in some way or form.
 Imagine securing global positioning and being Number 1 for the search term ‘BANK’.

 A keyword planner for PPC advertising suggests £4.52 per click and if there are for example 1 million impressions per month that would cost £4.52M per month and what one would have to spend on advertising.
 Based over 12 – 18 months advertising would cost between £54M to £81M in advertising alone if you did not own this domain name.
 The domain also has to be valued on perceived equity and what it will do for a business owning such a valuable domain name.

-I not so long ago wrote a post about short one word dot coms on my other marketing blog and was told not to allow the names to be known on the internet:
+Not so long ago wrote a post about short one-word dot coms on my other marketing blog and was told not to allow the names to be known on the internet: